 The Biggest Regrets We Hold Onto From Our Teenage Years

 However, this can really limit your friendships.
-Thankfully, most people realize why this was such a bad option once they are older and start to understand just how meaningful our connections are.
-It’s never too late to make friends, though, so if you don’t have a lot of old-school pals by your side, you’ll be able to make up for that now in your adult life!
+Thankfully, most people realise why this was such a bad option once they get older and start to understand how meaningful our connections are.
+However, if you don’t have many old-school friends by your side, you’ll have the opportunity to make up for it in your adult life!

 As you can see, there are many ways to fix any issues that these teenage regrets might have caused in your life.
 You won’t be the first person to deal with such regrets, and you certainly won’t be the last!